ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

  - No new file need to be created.
  - If you will try to run testcases without providing solution, all Testcases will fail.
  - You can refer to [link](https://razorpay.com/docs/api/x/payouts/create/bank-account/) for help.
 Read it thoroughly.
+ - You can use RestTemplateBuilder for calling Razorpay API.